learn-co-students/SENG-LIVE-101121/phase-1/02-js-functions/README.md

 ### Warm Up Question

-&emsp; 💡 What are functions and what do they help us accomplish?
+&emsp; 💡 What are JavaScript functions and why do we use them?

 ### Resources